firefly-iii/docs/docs/docs/data-importer/help/faq.md

 Even when you delete the original transaction, importing it again will result in a duplication error.
 This is because many CSV files come with dummy lines, and it's very annoying to have to keep deleting those.

 If you want to reimport duplicate transactions after deleting them, turn off duplicate detection or delete them from the database by hand.
+Firefly III v5.8.0 has a "purge"-button on your profile page that allows you to permanently remove duplicated transactions.

 ## Why isn't the data importer built into Firefly III?